madanyc/workfront-learn.en/help/manage-work/request-queues/create-a-request-queue.md

 In this video, you will learn how to:

-* Create a request queue by first creating a project in [!DNL Adobe Workfront]
+* Create a request queue by first creating a project in [!DNL  ]
 * Set up a request queue
 * Set up the request queue details